Safer Lithium Batteries: How an Emerging Technology is Revolutionizing Green Energy

 Lithium batteries have been a staple of consumer electronics for decades.
 However, as larger implementations have been attempted, the risks associated with lithium-ion technology have become apparent.
 A phenomenon known as thermal runaway is the most well-known issue.
 Thermal runaway happens when chemical reactions inside the cell are triggered by heat or overcharging.
 Because of these risks, the benefits of lithium batteries were difficult to harness in renewable energy systems, until now.

-Lithium Iron Phosphate Molecule
+Lithium Iron Phosphate Molecule - lithium batteries

 Lithium Iron Phosphate: